Empower Your Practice

 Secure Messaging

 Secure messaging pertains to ePHI (electronic Protected Health Information).
 According to HIPAA guidelines, both covered entities and their business associates must implement measures to protect messages and use various tools for this purpose.
+OCR also emphasizes that providers must educate patients about privacy risks when communicating remotely, ensuring they understand how to use the platform securely.

 Encryption